frozer/ionic-experience/ionic-angular-8-update.md

 Updating Ionic to Angular 8

-Based on some document found in the deep of Ionic issue tracker :-)
+Based on some document found in the deeps of Ionic issue tracker :-)

 Update @ionic/angular and @ionic/angular-toolkit to the latest release